-To participate in the annual Grades 6-12 Human Rights Poetry Contest, students must reflect on the Universal Declaration of Human Rights Article #1 in an original work of poetry.
+To participate in the 22nd Annual Human Rights Poetry Contest, 6th – 12th grade Idaho students must reflect on the Universal Declaration of Human Rights, Article #1, in an original work of poetry.

 Please submit your entry no later than Friday, April 15, 2022.

 Prizes will be awarded to 1st through 3rd places in the following age categories: Grades 6-9 and Grades 9-12.